Seneli/Posetastic/README.md

 Our yoga app &lt;3 ;)
 Which we r developing 4 technovah :) test

+Please reference our devpost for more details : https://devpost.com/software/posetastic

 ## Starting the Front End

 In the `/client` directory, run the following commands to start a local server.